durgamalleshreddy/durgamalleshreddy/README.md

 <h3 align="left">About Me:</h3>
 <p align="left">
-  With over 1 of experience as a DevOps Engineer, I thrive in environments where I can leverage my skills in continuous integration and deployment, infrastructure automation, and cloud management.
+  With over 1.3 years of experience as a DevOps Engineer, I thrive in environments where I can leverage my skills in continuous integration and deployment, infrastructure automation, and cloud management.
 My focus is on streamlining operations to enhance productivity and reliability in software development and delivery.
 I am passionate about creating scalable, efficient systems and am constantly exploring new technologies to stay ahead in the ever-evolving tech landscape.
 </p>